Jefferson Township Police Department

 - It is unlawful to knowingly provide untrue or inaccurate information in any Internal Affairs matter.

-Complaints, whether minor or emergency in nature, can be taken by any officer in the department, 24 hours a day, 7 days a week.
+Complaints, whether minor or emergent in nature, can be taken by any officer in the department, 24 hours a day, 7 days a week.
 You are encouraged to make your report in person as soon after the incident as possible.
 If you cannot make your report in person, we will (if possible) be glad to send an officer to meet you at your home, place of business or other location to take your complaint.
 However, Internal Affairs complaints will be accepted no matter what mode is used to make them.
-Upon receipt by a member of the department, your complaint will be forwarded to the officer's immediate supervisor and to our Internal Affairs Officer, Sergeant Joseph Hale.
-In addition, you may also start the complaint process by completing and emailing this Internal Affairs Citizen Complaint Form (clicking the link at the bottom of the form will email your complaint directly to Sergeant Joseph Hale).
+Upon receipt by a member of the department, your complaint will be forwarded to the officer's/employee's immediate supervisor and to our Internal Affairs Officer, Sergeant Joseph Hale.
+In addition, you may also start the complaint process by completing and emailing this Internal Affairs Citizen Complaint Form (clicking the link at the bottom of the form will email* your complaint directly to Sergeant Joseph Hale).
 You can locate contact information for all department personnel by clicking here.

 As per the Attorney General Guidelines: